Competitive Intelligence Tools 2026: Klue, Crayon, Contify

 How often is this outlook updated?

 The hub is refreshed on a 30-day cadence as new IndustryLens reports publish for the vertical.
-Last reviewed: 2026-06-30.
+Vendor profiles and the live leaderboard pull from the same scrape pipeline that drives /leaderboard/competitive-intelligence.
+Last reviewed: 2026-08-11.

 About the author